-For example, it is by now usual to identify hash functions with ideal random functions, in the so-called "random-oracle model", informally introduced by Fiat and Shamir [28], and formalized by Bellare and Rogaway [10].
-Similarly, block ciphers are identified with families of truly random permutations in the "ideal cipher model" [9].
-A few years ago, another kind of idealization was introduced in cryptography, the black-box group [53, 80], where the group operation, in any algebraic group, is defined by a black-box: a new element necessarily comes from the addition (or the subtraction) of two already known elements.
+For example, it is by now usual to identify hash functions with ideal random functions, in the so-called "random-oracle model", informally introduced by Fiat and Shamir [28], and formalized by Bellare and Rogaway [9].
+Similarly, block ciphers are identified with families of truly random permutations in the "ideal cipher model" [8].

+From a more algebraic point of view, another kind of idealization was introduced in cryptography: the black-box group [53, 74].
+Here, the group operation is defined by a black-box: a new element necessarily comes from the addition (or the subtraction) of two already known elements.
 It is by now called the "generic model".
-Recent works [77, 18] even require several ideal models together to provide some new validations.
+It has been more recently extended to bilinear groups [17].
+Some works [71, 19] even require several ideal models together to provide some validations.